We found 11 online brokers that are appropriate for Trading CFD Spread Betting.

 A preliminary deposit is needed for both financial instruments.
 This usually falls somewhere between 0.5 to 10% of the total value of the open position.
 If the asset is highly volatile, investors can opt for a greater margin, like 25 to 50%, to reduce the risk level.

 In both products, the profit may reach 100% equivalent to the assets.
 The same is true with the loss, which can be far beyond the initial deposit.
-However, with the use of stop loss tools, investors can minimize the risk level.
+However, with the use of stop loss that help manage risks, investors can minimize the risk level.
+You can set a stop loss at a certain price to trigger an action to limit trading loss.

 Stop loss tools ensure that a position is closed automatically at a predefined price level.